5 Innovative Holiday Marketing Campaigns of 2023

 Around 30% of consumers will shop for gifts this holiday season year-round by 2026, encouraging brands to plan innovative holiday marketing campaigns.
 As an outcome, they extract valuable insights from customer data to shape their marketing objectives.

-As the jingle bells start their annual serenade, brands are dusting off their ‘tech’ tinsel and decking the digital halls with festive cheer.
-Holiday-themed campaigns have always been an important segment for brands to improve customer engagement, significantly contributing to the business’s seasonal revenue.
+As the jingle bells start their annual serenade, brands dust off their ‘tech’ tinsel and decking the digital halls with festive cheer.
+Holiday-themed campaigns have always been an important brand segment to improve customer engagement, significantly contributing to the business’s seasonal revenue.

 We’ve picked a few thought-provoking ideas that brands have incorporated into their holiday marketing strategy in 2023.
 But before we spill the beans, let’s explore how these holiday marketing campaigns help brands and why they are the need of the hour.